threefoldtech/0-core/docs/config/main.md

 The main configuration is auto-loaded from the `g8os.toml` file.

-In the [g8os/initramfs](https://github.com/g8os/initramfs) repository that you'll use for creating the G8OS boot image, `g8os.toml` can be found in the `/config/g8os` directory.
+In the [zero-os/0-initramfs](https://github.com/zero-os/0-initramfs) repository that you'll use for creating the Zero-OS boot image, `g8os.toml` can be found in the `/config/g8os` directory.

 `g8os.toml` has the following sections: